seerdomin/forward-to/README.md

 # forward-to

-Utility function for method call forwarding from one object to another one
+Utility function for method call forwarding from one object to another

 ## Installation